Unidata/netcdf4-python/README.md

 regarding thread-safety in the HDF5 C library.
 Fixes to `setup.py` now ensure that `pip install netCDF4` with `export USE_NCCONFIG=0` will use environment variables to find paths to libraries and include files, instead of relying exclusively on the nc-config utility.

-3/8/2015: Version 1.1.6 released.
-Minor bug fixes for regressions introduced in 1.1.5, including incorrect handling of UTC offsets in units string by `date2num`/`num2date`.
-Datetime instances returned by `num2date` are now time-zone naive, so `python-dateutil` is no longer required.

-3/1/2015: Version 1.1.5 released.
-Significant improvements to `netcdftime` and `num2date`/`date2num` - accuracy is now between a millisecond and a microsecond depending on the time interval and calendar used. `use_ncconfig=True` is now the default in `setup.py`, so the utility `nc-config` is used to find the library and include file paths.

 ## Quick Start
 * Clone GitHub repository (`git clone https://github.com/Unidata/netcdf4-python.git`), or get source tarball (or Windows binary installers) from [PyPI](https://pypi.python.org/pypi/netCDF4) (`pip install netCDF4`).